 If you purchased the Nest Thermostat you have probably read about the recent issues and may be living in fear of being left without heat in the dead of winter.

-For additional information, visit Nest Support page.
+For additional information, go to their Nest Support page.
 For a quick overview, keep on reading:

 Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
-Nest says to try recharging and restarting your thermostat to fix the problem and get it up and running again.
+Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and going again.

 - the thermostat being offline in the Nest App and disconnected from Wi-Fi